 Well, the cold winter was coming and we knew that it was going to be a difficult time for Major going outdoors.
 It really was.
 He had taken a turn for the worse and his hind legs started to lose muscle mass and in weeks, we noticed a huge decrease in his performance.
 His eyes were sad.
 We had stopped all his walks due to the cold weather and it was dreadfully cold for him to go outside to do his business.
 When he slept, he slept hard.
 His legs started to buckle as he would stand eating or just standing beside us.
 We knew the time was near.
 We embraced him and showed him more love than ever knowing that he would need it to make each day a little less difficult.
 He knew we loved him.
 It was unconditional.
 It was so easy to love him.

-We are truly dog and cat lovers.
+We are truly dog lovers.
 We hope that the pain we feel today will ease in due time.
 The broken hearts that we are experiencing goes to show how much we loved our most precious dog member of our family.
 Major will always be in our hearts and minds.
 He will never be forgotten.

 I have learned so much about myself since I first met Major who became my best friend.
 You can learn so much about yourself from your pets.
 My tears are many, my heart is broken, but I wouldn't change any of it to have never experienced the true love I got from Major.

 To our Best Friend with Unconditional Love ,